opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

     };

-In this interface we assume a keypoint descriptor can be represented as a dense, fixed-dimensional vector of some basic type.
-Most descriptors used in practice follow this pattern, as it makes it very easy to compute distances between descriptors.
-Therefore we represent a collection of descriptors as a
+In this interface, a keypoint descriptor can be represented as a dense, fixed-dimensional vector of a basic type.
+Most descriptors follow this pattern as it simplifies computing distances between descriptors.
+Therefore, a collection of descriptors is represented as
-:func:`Mat` , where each row is one keypoint descriptor.
+:ref:`Mat` , where each row is a keypoint descriptor.

 .. index:: DescriptorExtractor::compute